bekasa/astro/src/pages/blog/backup-and-restore.md

 Incremental: An incremental backup backs up all files that have changed since the **last backup**.

-Differential: A differential backup backs up all files that have changed since the **last full backup**.
+Differential: A differential backup backs up all files that have changed since the **last full backup** eg Restic, Duplicati.

 ### Restoring Data